eSports Betting: Why Bookmakers should invest in this growing market

 This is where machine learning comes into play, as an algorithm could take the more abstract gameplay variables (such as player health) into account and translate them into odds that are more accurate than for a “physical sport,” whose outcome can be harder to predict due to outside elements (weather, player injury, and so on).

-OddsMatrix provides real-time odds data for a multitude of sports, including eSports.
+OddsMatrix provides real-time odds data for a multitude of sports, including Esports.
 Not only that, but OddsMatrix integrates this data natively into the platform so bookmakers can access accurate, up-to-date odds at any time.
-Bookmakers can also set personalized odds that can be adjusted to the day-to-day realities of the market and trends.
+Bookmakers can set personalized odds that can be adjusted to the day-to-day realities of the market and trends.

 Main takeaway: because eSports are 100% digital and relatively low-impact from a physical standpoint, algorithms have an easier time calculating odds, improving the customer’s experience and the betting operator’s bottom line.

-Thanks to the digital nature of eSports, operators have access to all game-related data.
+Thanks to the digital nature of Esports, operators have access to all game-related data.
 This is why eSports and in-play betting are a good fit, as operators can offer a wider variety of in-play bets than ever.

-However, in traditional sports, in-play betting eventually hits a complexity ceiling because there’s only so much data a bookmaker or betting operator can track.
+Thing is, in traditional sports, in-play betting eventually hits a complexity ceiling because there’s only so much data a bookmaker or betting operator can track.
 Then there are the limitations of traditional sports, as there are only so many noteworthy events operators can work in-play betting around.

 Now think about a game like Rainbow: Six Siege, where customers could place a wager on a player’s operator choice.
 Or Dota 2, where bettors may bet on the number of consecutive “last hits” a player manages to execute.
 Bottom line, eSports, through their very complex nature, can provide an exciting dimension to in-play betting that traditional sports can’t.